Measles

 Prognostic Factors

-Infants and young children under the age of five, individuals over the age of 20, pregnant women, and those with impaired immune systems are more prone to experience serious consequences.
+Infants, children under the age of 5, people over the age of 20, pregnant female and who has weakened immune systems have serious consequences.

-1 in 1000 infected children may develop encephalitis, and 1-2 of all infected children may die from measles-related neurologic or respiratory difficulties.
+One in 1000 infected children may lead to encephalitis.
+1 to 2 % of the children die because of the measles-related neurologic or respiratory problem.

 Clinical History